riquems/enhancedtak/README.md

 # Enhanced TA:K
 Adds new features and bugfixes to improve TA:K experience.
-It's totally compatible with other 4.1bb versions (with the small exception of Monarch fixes, which will bug opponent monarch animation if his version is different).
+It's totally compatible with other 4.1bb versions!

 ## How to install